 A variation in the casting processes is the type of mold, which can be permanently made of steel or temporarily made of a non-metallic material.
 Each of the types of castings have their benefits and are depended on for their reliability and product quality.

-In order to discuss the aluminum casting process, it is necessary to examine each of the different distinct methods and how they are used since there isn’t just one process.
-Though there are manufacturers who specialize in one method, many producers offer customers a choice as to which process they would prefer.
+In order to discuss the aluminum casting process, it is necessary to examine each of the different distinct methods and how they are used since there isn‘t just one process.
+Though there are manufacturers who specialize in one or several methods, many producers offer customers a choice as to which process they would prefer.

 At the completion of the process, the mold is allowed to cool to allow the aluminum part to solidify.
 Once cooled, the part is rapidly removed from the mold to prevent the formation of defects.

 Regardless of how simple the process may seem, it is a scientifically and technically engineered method for producing high volume parts.